HGARgG-0710/math-expressions.js/README.md

 Finds the least common multiple between two numbers(first and second arguments) in given search range(third argument).
 Search range is not a number to which the search will be continued, it is a number of iterations, each of which similiar value is searched(100 by default).
 If the search range is too small, then returns null, otherwise the least common multiple.

+### 19.deviations()

+Takes an array of numbers, a boolean and a number and returns an array of deviative numbers(comparing to the average) of the passed array.
+Boolean represents, should or should not array be truncated while searching for its average.
+The third parameter(number) represents count of percents, for which array should be truncated.
+It works only if second argument is true (by default it is false).

+### 20.dispersion()

+Takes an array of numbers, a boolean and another number array and returns a number - dispersion of a first argument.
+Second parameter represents the fact does the variance is sample variance or population variance.
+If it is false, then it is sample variance (by default second parameter is true).
+If it's false, then sample dispersion is returned, from the sample, made using numbers from the third argument, that represent needed indexes of the first argument.

 ## Classes

 1. [Statistics](#1statistics)